HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 Why Singapore SMEs Need a Dedicated HRMS in 2026

-Beyond compliance, a modern HRMS gives you visibility into headcount costs, leave patterns, and workforce planning — data that directly impacts business decisions.
-If you're already working through a broader digital transformation checklist for your SME, HR software should be near the top of your priority list.
+Beyond compliance, a modern HRMS gives you visibility into headcount costs, leave patterns, and workforce planning — data that directly feeds business decisions.
+If you're working through a broader digital transformation checklist for your SME, HR software should be near the top of your priority list.

 How Much Does HRMS Software Cost for Singapore SMEs?

-The short answer: most SMEs will spend between S$150 and S$1,200 per month, depending on headcount and features.
-Here's how the pricing typically breaks down:
+Most SMEs will spend between S$150 and S$1,200 per month, depending on headcount and features.
+Here's the realistic breakdown:

-Most vendors also charge a one-time setup or onboarding fee of S$500–S$2,000.
-Keep these costs in mind when budgeting — and remember that PSG-eligible solutions can offset a substantial portion.
+Most vendors also charge a one-time setup fee of S$500 to S$2,000.
+Factor this in when budgeting — and remember that PSG-eligible solutions can offset a big chunk of the cost.

-PSG Grant for HRMS: What Singapore SMEs Can Claim
+PSG Grant for HRMS: What You Can Actually Claim

-The Productivity Solutions Grant (PSG) remains one of the most accessible grants for Singapore SMEs adopting digital tools.
+The Productivity Solutions Grant remains one of the most accessible grants for SMEs adopting digital tools.
 As of 2026, eligible businesses can receive up to 50% support for pre-approved HRMS solutions.

 Eligibility criteria: